Isla de la Juventud Liveaboard

 • Reception at the Havana Airport

-• Group bus transfer from the hotel in Havana to Zapesca Port
+• Group bus transfer from Havana to Zapesca Port

 • 7-nights Liveaboard lodging